 St. Catharinakathedraal (St. Catherine's Cathedral), Utrecht

-Some of the relics of Saint Willibrord, the patron saint of Benelux countries, are held inside the reliquary under the main altar.
+One of the cathedral’s key treasures is the reliquary of Saint Willibrord, the patron saint of the Benelux countries, which is kept under the main altar.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Utrecht.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.